-- 4. Increase engine speed to desired rpm. - 5.
-BOOM DOWN with boom hoist control to raise mast to operating position. - The gantry (with mast) will rise to its operating position and stop.
-Then, the mast cylinders will extend automatically to raise the mast with the mast arms. - Mast arms will stop automatically when cylinders are fully extended (at approximately 120°) (View D).
+- 4. Increase engine speed to desired rpm. - Fully raise gantry with the gantry control.
+The boom hoist will operate to keep the wire rope tight as the gantry and mast rise. - Mast arms will stop when cylinders are fully extended (at approximately 120°) (View D).